Balancingrock/SwifterSockets/README.md

 Alternatively you can clone the project and generate a Xcode framework in the following way:

-1. First clone SwifterSockets and the create the Xcode project:
+1. First clone the repository and create a Xcode project:

 ~~~~
 $ git clone https://github.com/Balancingrock/SwifterSockets